-If you’ve ever wanted to grab all of the game objects in your Unity scene with a specific script attached and refer to them in your code, it’s quite straight forward.
-You can also get a single game object the same way.
-Use this:
+If you’ve ever wanted to grab all of the game objects in your Unity scene with a specific script attached and refer to them in your code, it’s really straight forward and I’ll show you how.

-You could also replace TileData with GameObject and get all of the GameObject’s in a scene, or search for Game Objects with any other type of component attached by replacing TileData in my code.
+You could replace YourScript with GameObject and get all of the GameObject’s in a scene, or search for Game Objects with any other type of component attached by replacing YourScript in the code.

-Bear in mind, however, it only finds active objects.
-If an object is disabled at run time, it won’t grab it.
+It only finds active objects from your current scene.
+If an object is disabled at run time, or not in your current scene, it won’t grab it.

 Feel free to ask me any questions below.
 Look forward to more helpful tips and articles.